rebootl/revampit-rework/cms/README.md

 ## DONE

-* break out into separate repository
+* break out into separate directory

 * how to bundle tailwind for production? currently I'm just using Play CDN for development